filter surface

 The air filter in your HVAC system works to remove particles from the air in your home and to keep your air conditioner and furnace running smoothly.
 Eventually, your filter will accumulate a lot of dirt and debris and will need replacing.
 Generally, you should replace your filter at least once a year.

-If you need to install a new filter in your HVAC system or need help with maintenance, call Cape Fear Air Conditioning, Heating, & Electrical Company, Inc. today at (910) 216-9394.
+If you need to install a new filter in your HVAC system or need help with maintenance, call Cape Fear Air, Electric, & Plumbing today at (910) 216-9394.

 Image provided by Shutterstock